jambonz/sbc-registrar/README.md

 - the transport protocol that should be used to contact the user (e.g. udp, tcp, wss etc)
 - the sip address of the drachtio server that received the REGISTER request, and
 - the expiration of the registration, in seconds.
+- the application callback that should be invoked when a call is placed from this registered device
+- the application status callback that should invoked for call events on calls placed from this registered device

-A hash value is created from these values and stored with an expiry value equal to the number of seconds granted to the registration (note that when a sip client is detected as being behind a firewall, the application will reduce the granted expires value to 30 seconds or so, in order to force the client to re-register frequently).
+A hash value is created from these values and stored with an expiry value equal to the number of seconds granted to the registration (note that when a sip client is detected as being behind a firewall, the application will reduce the granted expires value to 30 seconds, in order to force the client to re-register frequently, however the expiry in redis is set to the longer, originally requested expires value).

 The hash value is inserted with a key being the aor:
 ```
-aor => {contact, source, protocol, sbcAddress}, expiry = registration expires value
+aor => {contact, source, protocol, sbcAddress, call_hook, call_status_hook}, expiry = registration expires value
 ```

 ## configuration